jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 Build and Run Project

 	- right click on build1.xml and select -> run as -> Ant build
-	- this should run and create the DITA output in the 'dita-output' directory
+	- this should run and create the DITA XML output in the 'dita-output' directory
+	- more work to come on adding to the build file to do the second step

 Development was originally done in oXygen XML editor then ported to Eclipse.